USCS Robert J. Walker: Loss

-Early on the morning of 21 June 1860, Robert J. Walker had completed her most recent hydrographic survey work and was bound from Norfolk, Virginia, to New York City in rough seas with a crew of 72 and the wife of the executive officer on board.
+Early on the morning of 21 June 1860, Robert J. Walker had completed her most recent hydrographic survey work in the Gulf of Mexico and was bound from Norfolk, Virginia, to New York City in rough seas with a crew of 72 and the wife of the executive officer on board.
 At 02:20, a commercial schooner, identified as Fanny by Robert J. Walkers crew, collided with her.
-She sank in less than 30 minutes in the Atlantic Ocean off the coast of New Jersey approximately 12 nmi southeast of Absecon Inlet Light, with a loss of 20 men.
-It was the greatest disaster ever to occur in any ancestor agency of the modern-day National Oceanic and Atmospheric Administration (NOAA).
+She sank in less than 30 minutes in the Atlantic Ocean off the coast of New Jersey approximately 12 nmi southeast of Absecon Inlet Light, with a loss of 20 men, as well the death of a 21st crewman who died of his injuries the following day.
+It was the greatest disaster ever to occur in any ancestor agency of what later became the National Oceanic and Atmospheric Administration (NOAA).
 The commercial schooner R. G. Porter came to Robert J. Walkers assistance, recovered her survivors, searched for her missing men, and brought the survivors into May's Landing, New Jersey, later in the day.
 Fanny, meanwhile, arrived at Cape May, New Jersey, that day with damage consistent with a collision with Robert J. Walker.

 With the American Civil War approaching, no inquiry into the cause of the Robert J. Walker disaster ever took place, and the Coast Survey did not pursue the matter of Fannys presumed culpability in the sinking.
 No official ceremony in honor of the lost crewmen was held.

-Discovery of wreck
+Discovery of wreck and commemoration

 On 21 June 2013, Ensign Eileen Pye, NOAA Corps, lays a wreath from the survey ship over the waters where Robert J. Walker sank on 21 June 1860.

 The sidewheel flange of Robert J. Walker on the bottom of the Atlantic Ocean, photographed by a National Oceanic and Atmospheric Administration dive team on 23 June 2013.